 Starting a Roth IRA is easier than you thought, right?
 Now, go get that paperwork and get started!

-Want to partner with a pro but don’t know where to start?
-Try SmartVestor!
+Want to partner with an investing pro but don’t know where to start?
+Our SmartVestor program can connect you with an investing pro who can sit with you and make sense of your investing options.
 It’s an easy and free way to find investing help near you.